-In the four years since being established, the Foundation has raised over £78,000.
-An equivalent amount has been donated to 9 charities; 2 based in Africa and the remaining 7 being UK charities.
-Some of these UK charities in turn directly support communities in Africa and the Philippines.
-All the charities are involved in providing medical or educational support to the communities in which they operate.
+Since being established in October 2014, the Foundation has raised over £85,000.
+Up to its financial year ending on 30 Jun 2019, over £82,000 has been donated to 9 charities; 2 based in East Africa and the remaining 7 being registered UK charities.
+Some of these UK charities in turn directly support communities in East Africa and the Philippines.
+All the charities are involved in providing medical or educational support to the local communities in which they operate.
 The Jane Metson Foundation looks where possible to support specific projects where we feel that our financial support can make a real difference to the lives of people needing our help.

 The Jane Metson Foundation is a registered charity under the UK Charities Commission and more details of our activity are available on the Charities Commission website.

 ‘Support organisations, charities or individuals who work to improve medical and educational services, alleviate human suffering, poverty or addiction in the United Kingdom and other parts of the world’